parryc/thevoid/templates/leflan/language_bavarian-german.md

 ### Wenn vs. Wie/ois

-Both pairs translate roughly to the Englis word "when", but in the sense of "When I was"/"While I was", rather than the question word "when".
+Both pairs translate roughly to the English word "when", but in the sense of "When I was"/"While I was", rather than the question word "when".
 The differ in, well, when the thing took place.

 - wenn: used for the present and future
 - wie/ois: used for the past